 In the surrogacy context, feminist principles have provided the basis for a broadly held position that contracts and legislation should not restrict the surrogate's control over her body during pregnancy (such as by a requirement that the surrogate undergo amniocentesis or abort a fetus with a genetic defect).
-The argument against enforcing such contractual provisions resounds with the notion of gender equality, since it is in keeping with common law principles that protect the bodily integrity of both men and women, as well as with basic contract principles rejecting specific performance of personal services provisions.6 It is also in keeping with constitutional principles giving the pregnant woman, rather than the male progenitor, the right to make abortion decisions.
-In this area, feminist lobbying tactics have met with Hopking Pacconsiderable success.
-Although early bills on surrogacy contained provisions bills regulating surrogacy that have been proposed in recent years specifically state that the surrogate shall have control over medical decisions during the pregnancy.7 Even the trial court decision in the Baby M case, which enforced the surrogacy contract's termination of parental rights, voided the section that took from the surrogate the right to abort.8
+The argument against enforcing such contractual provisions resounds with the notion of gender equality, since it is in keeping with common law principles that protect the bodily integrity of both men and women, as well as with basic contract principles rejecting specific performance of personal services provisions.
+It is also in keeping with constitutional principles giving the pregnant woman, rather than the male progenitor, the right to make abortion decisions.
+In this area, feminist lobbying tactics have met with considerable success.
+Although early bills on surrogacy contained provisions that would have constrained surrogates' behavior during pregnancy, most bills regulating surrogacy that have been proposed in recent years specifically state that the surrogate shall have control over medical decisions during the pregnancy.
+Fiven the trial court decision in the Baby M case, which enforced the surrogacy contract's termination of parental rights, voided the section that took from the surrogate the right to abort.8

 Now a growing feminist contingent is moving beyond the issue of bodily control during pregnancy and is seeking to ban surrogacy altogether.
 But the rationales for such a ban are often the very rationales that feminists have fought against in the contexts of abortion, contraception, nontraditional families, and employment.
 The adoption of these rationales as the reason to regulate surrogacy could severely undercut the gains previously made in these other areas.
-These rationales fall into three general categories: the symbolic harm to society of allowing paid surrogacy, the potential risks to the woman of allowing paid surrogacy.
+These rationales fall into three general categories: the symbolic harm to society of allowing paid surrogacy, the potential risks to the woman of allowing paid surrogacy, and the potential risks to the potential child of allowing paid surrogacy.